LazyCoder-1506/angular-dashboard/README.md

 ## Problems I could not solve

 - DataLabel contrast color in donut charts
-- Can't reorder whole sections
+- Reordering whole sections works, but not exactly correct on mobiles